verus-lang/verus/Status:-feature-requests.md

 I think my ideal would be something like:
 * in requires, doesn't matter - could omit old, or use old to be explicit
 * in ensures, MUST either use old or new to be explicit

+## Report the first assertion in the source code that fails

+Verus currently reports the first error reported by Z3, which isn't guaranteed to be the first failing assertion in the source code.

+@Chris-Hawblitzel suggests

+> So we could have Verus automatically double-check that the earlier assertions all succeed.
+> [...] it would require one additional Z3 query to double-check the earlier assertions, potentially doubling the total Z3 time whenever there's an error.
+So if we do this, I would prefer for Verus to print the first error message immediately, and then start the additional Z3 query.